Neko-Box-Coder/MicroOmni/README.md

 # 🧰 Micro Omni

-Just a swiss army knife plugin that adds the functionalities I have from VSCodium.
+A swiss army knife plugin that super charges ⚡️ your micro text editor

 List of features not in any particular order:
 - 🔍️ Fuzzy Search For Text Globally